 Is Tunisian Crochet Faster Than Knitting?

-Yes, Tunisian crochet is faster than knitting, but only if you’re quite well versed in the technique.
-As a beginner, you’ll go quite slow as you get the hang of the method.
+Yes, Tunisian crochet is faster, but only if you’re experienced.
+As a beginner, you’ll go slow.

 Why Does My Tunisian Crochet Curl?